OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/echo-skill-bot/README.md

 ## Setup the Appplication Insights
 In Azure portal, create an [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/nodejs#resource).

-**Note>** While creating the Application Insights, please select the NodeJS as the application type.
+**Note>** When setting up Application Insights, choose NodeJS as the application type.
-    - Collect and save Instrumentation Key and Connecting String which will be required later to update in the `.env` configuration file in code.
+    - Make sure to collect and save the Instrumentation Key and Connection String, as you'll need these to update the `.env` configuration file in your code later.

 ## Setup the code
 1) Clone the repository